Restoring humanity in healthcare for health workers and their patients

 Frontline healthcare workers across the world are facing unimaginable challenges, pushing on to deliver care after 18 grueling months entrenched in the pandemic.

 Bridget Duffy, MD — Chief Medical Officer of Vocera Communications — has witnessed harrowing scenes in the US health system and is working to determine what healthcare leaders, governments and technology companies can do to protect the physical, emotional and psychological wellbeing of nurses, doctors and other frontline healthcare workers.

 “The fatigue that is setting in is not good.
 There was a public health crisis of burnout and cognitive overload before the pandemic — now it is amplified.
-We will see people with post-COVID stress disorder syndrome, it is real, and this is a global issue.”
+We will see people with post-pandemic stress disorder syndrome, it is real, and this is a global issue.”

 One of Dr Duffy’s major concerns is that people will choose to leave the healthcare profession in droves, and people will choose to not enter nursing or medical school.

 “If we don’t fix the system issues, we will lose a generation of practitioners and that will cripple healthcare systems around the globe.
 We need to remove the preventable trauma and deploy technology that keeps people safe and enables them to do their jobs more easily, and we need to do it now.”

 If there’s anything positive to come from the pandemic, it’s the drive that propels the industry to move faster to design environments that protect and connect the healthcare workforce and restore joy amongst those in the profession.

 Dr Duffy explained that a new declaration of safety is being drafted to safeguard the physical and psychological safety of healthcare workers.
 The standard should focus on PPE as well as technology (PPET) that enables healthcare staff to communicate safely with colleagues, creating a connected care team through voice.